do-community/cloud_haiku/_haikus/code_on_cloud.md

 ---
 layout: haiku
-title: Code On Cloud
+title: code on cloud
-author: Pradyumna
+author: pradyumna
 ---

-Wanted to code on cloud<br>
+Want to code on cloud<br>
-problem was<br>
+problem with that is I can't<br>
-couldn't find a chair to sit on<br>
+find a chair to sit<br>